alexfernandez/alexfernandez.github.io/permanent/cv.md

 When I joined I thought I knew some Node.js, and I have to say that I was a bit optimistic.
-Since then we have tortured the V8 engine in ways that I did not even dream back then.
+Since then we have tortured the V8 engine in ways that I could not even dream back then.

 I have also learned a bit of Erlang and Go, which we use for certain subsystems.
 My Erlang code is not in production, while my Go code is.
-Those two facts say a lot more about me than about Erlang or Go.
+This last sentence says a lot more about me than about Erlang or Go.

 My job includes math puzzles and lots of equations, and we handle huge amounts of data,